 The college has three academic units: the School of Architecture, the School of Design, and the School of Planning and Landscape Architecture.
 The units and their faculty have strong ties with programs and faculty in business, computer science, construction, engineering, fine arts, geography, biological sciences, environmental resources, and public affairs.

-The Ph.D. degree program in Environmental Design and Planning is a collegewide interdisciplinary degree offered by faculty representing the different disciplines comprising the Schools of Architecture, Design, and Planning and Landscape Architecture.
-Environmental Resource faculty from the Morrison School of Agribusiness and Resource Management at ASU East also participate in offering this degree.
-Three areas of concentration are available: design; planning; and history, theory and criticism.
+The Ph.D. degree program in Environmental Design and Planning is a collegewide interdisciplinary degree offered by faculty representing the different disciplines that make up the Schools of Architecture, Design, and Planning and Landscape Architecture.
+Environmental Resource faculty